alinesm/Employees_Vacations_Manager/README.md

    - Add new employee with fields for name, role, and hiring date.
    - See a consolidated list of all employees registered in the system.
    - Each employee has a clickable icon leading to a modal with vacations detailed.
+2. For vacations:
+   - Add a vacation period to an employee with fields for start date and end date.
+   - See a consolided list of all vacations taken by the selected employee with:
+   - Start and end dates
+   - Duration
-2. For vacations: - Add a vacation period to an employee with fields for start date and end date. - See a consolided list of all vacations taken by the selected employee with: - Start and end dates - Duration - Reference year: reference of the number of complete years an employee has been with the company when they took that specific vacation.
+   - Reference year: reference of the number of complete years an employee has been with the company when they took that specific vacation.
 It offers a clear timeline to differentiate between vacations taken in different years of employment.

+### Screenshots

 <div>
 <img src="./public/images/dashboard.png" alt="Screenshot of the application" width="250"/>
 <img src="./public/images/screen1.png" alt="Screenshot of the application" width="250" />